auxfix/shop_app/README.md

 # My Shop 🛒

 A React Native-based, simple groceries shop.

-Here is a list of used libraries and technologies:
+### List of used libraries and technologies:

 * **[Expostack](https://createexpostack.com/):** A really good app bootstrapper, which allows you to create advanced boilerplates with a few keyboard clicks.
 * **[TanStack Query](https://tanstack.com/query/latest):** Quite powerful fetching and state management library.
 A good alternative to Redux when you do not need too much complexity.